 In general, ECs are long, flat cells around 5-10m in radius and 1-2m wide [6 - Blue Histology].

+Ageing:

+Important behaviours

+Telomere length -> short go quiescent or senescent

+Quiescent when confluence

+No more room to divide

+50 CRDs (proliferation) until cellular arrest

 Senescent Cells:

 It has been noted the senescent ECs have several characteristics which differ them from normal ECs.
-They tend to be more enlarged, express higher levels of p53 and display high SA--gal activity [8 - Warboys].
+First of all, they are unable to undergo mitosis and therefore never divide, they become enlarged after entering this state [8 - Warboys] and slow down surrounding ECs.
 Warboys suggests that senescent ECs could be the main contributor and initiator of atherosclerosis.
 In vitro, it has been seen that senescence in the ECs increases during a turbulent, disturbed flow, from 1% of EC being senescent using a 13 dynes/cm2 uniform flow compared to just over 2% senescent EC when exposed to a flow fluctuating between +/- 5 dynes/cm2 at 1Hz.
 It’s also noted that for these two categories, the number of multinucleate cells with a diameter > 100µm increased from 0.5% to 1.5%.
 This provides very useful starting data for the cells in my model.
 This increase in number of senescent EC is believed to be due to an increase turnover rate of ECs at these turbulent atheroprone sites.
 Meaning that this increased level of proliferation should be considered when developing my senescent cell model.
 It can also be hypothesised here that in general, over time, more cell proliferation will occur and thus there will be an increase in the total number of senescent cells within the environment.

 Another important fact Warboys reveals is that due to the size of the senescent ECs, this has a detrimental effect to the speeds of its neighbouring cells, acting as a blockage, and slowing them down.
 This can hinder wound healing as it will take longer for healthy mitotic ECs to fill the gap.
 As mentioned above, there’s is also an increase in the number of senescent cells over time, therefore I expect my model to show that with age, it takes longer for any wounds to heal.